 JULY

-July 7: Deadline to Register to Vote.
-Boards open until 9:00 p.m.
+July 6: Deadline to Register to Vote.
+Boards of elections and the Ohio Secretary of State’s office are open until 9 p.m.

-July 8: Absentee Voting by Mail begins (Ends August 4, postmark deadline)
+July 7: Absentee Voting by Mail begins (ends August 4, postmark deadline)

 AUGUST

-Military & Overseas Absentee Voting: Begins September 19
+Military and Overseas Absentee Voting: Begins September 18

-Deadline to Register to Vote: October 6 (Boards open until 9:00 p.m.)
+Deadline to Register to Vote: October 5 (boards of elections and the Ohio Secretary of State’s office are open until 9 p.m.)

-Early In-Person Voting: October 7 and includes the Saturday and the Sunday before Election Day.
+Early In-Person Voting: Begins October 6 and includes the two Saturdays and the Sunday before Election Day (specific hours below).

 IMPORTANT DATES: